cambridgeltl/Language-Learning-App-for-Dzardzongke/README.md

 For full background, methodology, and linguistic details, see the accompanying paper:

-> Hannah M. Claus, Songbo Hu, Emre Isik, Anna Korhonen, Kitty Wenying Liu and Marieke Meelen.
+> Hannah Claus, Songbo Hu, Emre Isik, Anna Korhonen, Kitty Liu, and Marieke Meelen.
 2026.
-Revitalising Endangered Languages and Cultural Heritage through Language Technology: A Pilot Study for Dzardzongke.
-In *Proceedings of ComputEL 2026*. [https://aclanthology.org/2026.computel-1.8/](https://aclanthology.org/2026.computel-1.8/)
+[Revitalising Endangered Languages and Cultural Heritage through Language Technology: A Pilot Study for Dzardzongke](https://aclanthology.org/2026.computel-1.8/).
+In Proceedings of the Ninth Workshop on the Use of Computational Methods in the Study of Endangered Languages (ComputEL-9), pages 72–79, San Diego, California, USA.
+Association for Computational Linguistics.

 ---